 Were you assaulted, mugged or otherwise attacked violently on someone else's property?
 Was a loved one killed as a result of criminal violence?
 Although your situation certainly involves a criminal case, you may also have a premises liability claim based on negligent security.

 Sometimes, a violent criminal act could have been prevented by proper security measures.
 If someone is responsible for inadequate security measures, you may be able to pursue compensation from that party.
-To learn more, please call the experienced Florida lawyers at The Kelleher Firm at 833-546-3675 for a free case review.
+To learn more, please call the experienced Florida lawyers at Kelleher Law at 833-546-3675 for a free case review.
 We are available to take your call 24 hours a day, 7 days a week.

 Examples of Security Negligence